 Within a few years, however, railways were superseded by cars.
 The rail companies were unable to compete against or collude with this new threat because their category short-sightedness had blinded them to the true business they were in: transportation.

-By the time these manufacturers realised that consumers do not think in categories, first-mover advantage had been ceded to New Covent Garden.
+By the time these manufacturers realized that consumers do not think in categories, first-mover advantage had been ceded to New Covent Garden.